Genomic Next-Token Predictors are In-Context Learners: Empirical Results

 \textbf{Defining BitLoad.} We introduce \textit{BitLoad}, a measure of a function’s intrinsic complexity.
 Informally, BitLoad quantifies how many input bits influence the output.
 Formally, it is defined as:

 where $x^{\oplus i}$ denotes $x$ with bit $i$ flipped, and $f_j(x)$ returns the $j$-th output bit.
 Intuitively, it counts the number of bit positions whose perturbation changes the output.
-So, the larger the BitLoad of a function, the harder it is since it requires the model to attend to more bits.
+So, the larger the BitLoad of a function, the harder it is since it requires the model to attend to more bits. \begin{addition} This metric is similar to the existing statistical measure of "relevant features", just defined specifically for our bitstring manipulation tasks. \citep{DBLP:journals/jmlr/NevoE02}. \end{addition}

 Fig.~\ref{fig:bit:load:aggregate} shows the mean accuracy of Qwen vs Evo with respect to the BitLoad of all of our tasks.
 A full table of the BitLoad of every tested task is attached in the appendix \ref{app:bitload}.
 We see that both models achieve near-perfect accuracy on constant (0 BitLoad) tasks and remain similar at BitLoad 1.
 However, by BitLoad 2, Evo begins to outperform Qwen, and beyond that point Qwen’s accuracy drops sharply -- falling below 20\% by BitLoad 4 -- while Evo’s performance declines more gradually, remaining above 40\% before converging near 20\% at BitLoad 8.
 This asymmetry suggests that Evo maintains partial generalization as dependency depth increases (BitLoad value), whereas Qwen’s ICL collapses more abruptly.